eXascaleInfolab/recimpute/README.md

 - `cluster`: Cluster the datasets' time series.
 All datasets listed in the configuration files will be clustered.
 This step is required for the labeling and training.
 - `label`: Assign a label to each datasets' cluster.
 This step is required for the training.
 - `extract_features`: Extract the features of each datasets' time series.
 This step is required for the training.
     - *-fes*: Name of the features' extractor(s) to use to create time series' feature vectors.
-Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, Kats, *all*).
+Expected value: one or multiple values separated by commas (TSFresh, Topological, Catch22, Kats, all).
 - `train`: Select the most promising data preprocessing steps, classifiers and their hyperparameters, then train them on the previously labeled time series and their previously extracted features;
     - *-fes*: Name of the features' extractor(s) to use to create time series' feature vectors.
-Expected value: one or multiple values separated by commas.
+Expected value: one or multiple values separated by commas (Kiviat, TSFresh, Topological, Catch22, Kats, all).
     - *-train_on_all_data* (optional): Whether or not train the models on ALL data.
 If not specified, trains on all data.
 Expected value: *True* or *False*.
     - Warning: a model trained on all data should only be used in production and shouldn't be evaluated on the test set anymore since these data samples will have been used for training.
 - `eval`: Evaluate trained models:
     - *-id*: Identifier of the save containing the models to evaluate.
 The saves are stored in the Training/Results/ folder.
 The id of a save is its file name (without its .zip extension).
 Expected value: one identifier.
 Example: *0211_1723_53480*.
     - *-model_id* (optional): ID of the model to load and evaluate.
 If specified, only this model will be evaluated, otherwise, all models will be.
 The models' ID are listed in the outputs of the *train* modes.
 If set to -1, the model evaluated will always be the Voting Classifier that combines the knowledge of all the other classifiers.
 Expected value: one model ID.
 Example: *745*.